Depart the U.S. for Naples, Italy. The particulars of your

 buildings now in ruins but once used to dry paper.
 As we reach Amalfi, we stop

-was so prized that many foreign authors demanded to be published in Naples
+was so prized that many foreign authors demanded to be published in Naples just

-so they could use the prized material.
-You can buy the handmade paper in the museum shop, if you like.
+so they could use the coveted material.
+You can buy some of this exquisite

+handmade paper in the museum's gift shop, if you like.